Scale out with Ubuntu Server

 It doesn’t matter whether you want to deploy a NoSQL database, web farm or cloud.
 Ubuntu has the performance and versatility you need.
 Certified by leading hardware OEMs and with comprehensive deployment tools, so you can get the most from your infrastructure.

-Our regular release cycle helps means that we support most of the latest applications.
-And our lean initial install and integrated deployment and orchestration technologies makes Ubuntu Server a great solution for simple deployment and management at scale.
+Our regular release cycle means that we support most of the latest applications.
+A lean initial installation and integrated deployment and application modeling technologies make Ubuntu Server a great solution for simple deployment and management at scale.

 A release schedule you can depend on